 2.1.
 Are there any publicly available inquiry, review or evaluation reports that have informed, or are relevant to, the policy to be given effect by this Bill?
-YES Waitangi Tribunal reports: Te Urewera: Pre-publication (2009) He Maunga Rongo: Report on Central North Island Claims (200 8) The Mohaka ki Ahuriri Report 2004 Relevant international treaties 2.2.
+YES The Wairarapa ki Tararua Report, WAI 863, 2010 (accessible at https://forms.justice.govt.nz/search/Documents/WT/wt_DOC_68640003/Wairararua%20Vol%20I.pdf). nrapa%20ki%20Ta

+Relevant international treaties

+2.2.
 Does this Bill seek to give effect to New Zealand action in relation to an international treaty?
+NO

-NO Regulatory impact analysis 2.3.
-Were any regulatory impact statements provided to inform the policy decisions that led to this Bill?
-NO Extent of impact analysis available 2.4.
+Regulatory impact analysis

+2.3.
+Were any regulatory impact statements provided to inform the NO policy decisions that led to this Bill?
+110

+Extent of impact analysis available

+2.4.
 Has further impact analysis become available for any aspects of the policy to be given effect by this Bill?
 NO 2.5.
 For the policy to be given effect by this Bill, is there analysis available on: (a) the size of the potential costs and benefits?
 NO (b) the potential for any group of persons to suffer a substantial unavoidable loss of income or wealth?
-NO 2.6.
-For the policy to be given effect by this Bill, are the potential costs
+NO